Eppo-exp/eppo-docs/docs/quick-starts/your-first-experiment-analysis.md

 ---
-id: experimentation-quickstart
-sidebar_position: 2
-slug: /experimentation-quickstart
+slug: /experiment-quickstart
 ---

-# Your first experiment
+# Your first experiment analysis

 Follow this quickstart to get your first experiment set up on Eppo.